jiminhsieh/jekyll-clean-dark/_posts/2017-11-30-Database-Replication-with-CAP-Theorem.md

 That's one of properties of CAP theorem - consistency.
 * CAP theorem is used to discuss any **networked shared-data systems**.
 Multi-node of RDBMS is just subset of that kind of system.

 After I found this relationship between Postgres-BDR and CAP theorem.
-I experimented with Postgres-BDR in a very limited resource to form my hypothesis which I could propose to my managers.
+I experimented with Postgres-BDR in a very limited resource to form my hypothesis.

 # Ｗhat did I learn from Postgres-BDR and CAP theorem?